system76/docs/_articles/open-firmware-smmstore.md

 | Lemur Pro (lemp10)  | [lemp10-76ec.zip](/files/clear-smmstore/bonw14-76ec.zip) | [lemp10](https://tech-docs.system76.com/models/bonw14/repairs.html#replacing-an-m2nvme-ssd) |
 | Oryx Pro (oryp6)    | [oryp6-76ec.zip](/files/clear-smmstore/bonw14-76ec.zip)  | [oryp6](https://tech-docs.system76.com/models/bonw14/repairs.html#replacing-an-m2nvme-ssd)  |

-With all drives removed, replace the cover and boot with the USB stick inserted.
-After the firmware has been flashed, remove the USB stick and reinstall the NVMe drive(s).
+With all drive(s) removed, replace the cover and boot with the USB stick inserted.
+After the firmware has been flashed, remove the USB stick and reinstall the drive(s).

 Once the system is put back together we'll need to boot with a live image in order to repair the boot loader.
 We provide step by step instructions on how to do this in our support article in the link below: